DigitalsunrayMedia/cordova-plugin-pedometer/README.md

 Right now there is only one lifecycle-event handled, which is the "didEnterBackground"-notification.
 So if the app enters the background the pedometer is stopped and has to be started via startPedometerUpdates again.

 ## Platform and device support

-iOS 8+ only.
-These capabilities are not supported on all devices, even with iOS 8, so please ensure you use the *check feature support* functions.
+iOS 7 and newer only.
+The capabilities are not supported on all devices, even with iOS 8, so please ensure you use the *check feature support* functions.

 ## License